Ark1409/Polinux/README.md

 - **Experimental Command API**: Enables dynamic server management during runtime, allowing configuration changes and administrative tasks without restarting the server.

 - **Easy YAML Configuration**: The server is configured using a clear, human-readable YAML file, making it simple to define settings such as ports, file paths, and servlet mappings.

+Notes:
+- Java 1.8 is required to build/run the project (≥ jdk/jre1.8.0_221)
+- The project is meant to be opened in Eclipse for viewing